Wlison-F-Yu/Openterface_KM-1/README.md

 ## Integration with Openterface KVM

-The Openterface KVM series (KVMGo and MiniKVM v2) is a KVM-over-IP controller that enables remote access to target computers.
+The Openterface KVM series (KVMGo and MiniKVM v2) is a KVM-over-USB controller that enables direct access to target computers.
 This firmware provides the device-side component that translates Openterface KVM controller input commands into HID keyboard and mouse events on the target system.

 ### How It Works